codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 #.
 Open the **app/Config/App.php** file with a text editor and
    set your base URL.
-If you need more flexibility, the baseURL may be set within the **.env** file as ``app.baseURL="http://example.com/"``.
+If you need more flexibility, the baseURL may be set within the **.env** file as ``app.baseURL = 'http://example.com/'``.
    (Always use a trailing slash on your base URL!)
 #.
 If you intend to use a database, open the
    **app/Config/Database.php** file with a text editor and set your database settings.
 Alternately, these could be set in your **.env** file.
+#.
+If it is not on the production server, set ``CI_ENVIRONMENT`` to ``development``
+   in **.env** file to take advantage of the debugging tools provided.
+See :ref:`setting-development-mode` for the detail.

-One additional measure to take in production environments is to disable PHP error reporting and any other development-only functionality.
-In CodeIgniter, this can be done by setting the ``ENVIRONMENT`` constant, which is more fully described on the :doc:`environments page </general/environments>`.
+.. important:: In production environments, you should disable error display and
+    any other development-only functionality.
+In CodeIgniter, this can be done by setting the environment to "production".
 By default, the application will run using the "production" environment.
-To take advantage of the debugging tools provided, you should set the environment to "development".
+See also :ref:`environment-constant`.

 .. note:: If you will be running your site using a web server (e.g., Apache or Nginx),
     you will need to modify the permissions for the ``writable`` folder inside